 Finally, getting involved in daily exercise can have a huge impact on your mood.
 Movement can charge your body and give you a boost of energy.
 Then, your brain will produce endorphins, which will make you feel happier and more awake.
 Exercise may also increase your confidence because it helps you stay in shape.
 Plus, it helps you concentrate, allowing you to finish your daily tasks, which feels good and can positively affect your overall happiness.

-If you've tried the ideas above and you're still struggling with a depressed mood, you may want to speak with a mental health professional.
+If you've tried the ideas above and you're still struggling with a depressed mood, you may want to speak with an in-person or online counselor.
 You don't have to struggle alone.
 A licensed counselor can help you sort out what is happening in your life and what steps you can take to make it better.

 "Tamera is straightforward and supportive.
 She's not afraid of pointing out what to work on and give you the right tools immediately.
 It is highly personalized just for your unique symptoms and situation!
-Tamera helped me manage my depression and anxiety and I became more empowered to have more control in my life.
+Tamera helped me manage my depression and anxiety, and I became more empowered to have more control in my life.
 I feel a lot happier."